polotno-project/polotno-site/docs/element.md

   // it will be rendered if no text is defined
   // and we will use it in input element too
   // useful for template canvas, where users will need to replace text elements
+  // important (!) placeholders are removed from export result
   placeholder: '',
   fontSize: 14,
   fontFamily: 'Roboto',